How to Get Pregnant with Low Ovarian Reserve?Fertility Treatment

 - Massaging the abdomen: Massaging the uterus and ovaries can increase blood flow in the reproductive system and increase the chance of pregnancy.
 You can either receive a fertility massage from a professional therapist or do it yourself at home.
 It is better to start the fertility massage after the end of your period.

 Pregnancy with Diminished Ovarian Reserve

-Having enough ovarian reserve is one of the main factors in the success of assisted reproductive techniques such as IVF.
-Normally, if the amount of ovarian reserve is between 1 ng/ml and three ng/ml, IVF will be successful; however, if the number of follicles is less than one ng/ml, the chance of IVF success is low, and the couple should use a donor egg.
+Having enough ovarian reserve is one of the main factors in the success of IVF.
+Normally, if the amount of ovarian reserve is between 1 ng/ml and 3 ng/ml, IVF will be successful; however, if the number of follicles is less than 1 ng/ml, the chance of IVF success is low, and the couple should use a donor egg.

 Keep in mind that diminished ovarian reserve does not always lead to infertility.
-If a woman with low ovarian reserve has healthy fallopian tubes and uterus and his partner's sperm are healthy, she can still get pregnant (natural or IVF).
-On the other hand, if the couple needs invitro fertilization due to problems in the uterus, ovaries, fallopian tubes, or even the sperm of the male partner, the low ovarian reserve can be a problem and lead to infertility or IVF failure.
+If a woman with low ovarian reserve has healthy fallopian tubes and uterus and her partner's sperm are healthy, she can still obtain natural pregnancy despite having diminished ovarian reserve.
+On the other hand, if the couple needs IVF due to problems in the uterus, ovaries, fallopian tubes, or the sperm of the male partner, low ovarian reserve can be a problem and lead to infertility or IVF failure.

 IVF with Low Ovarian Reserve

 Ovarian reserve is strongly correlated with the success of IVF.
 The lower the ovarian reserve, the lower the chance of IVF pregnancy.
 Of course, the success rate of IVF does not depend only on the ovarian reserve and the number of eggs.
 Other factors, such as the quality of eggs and sperm, will also affect the result of this method.
 The quality of the egg is more important than its quantity; so, if someone has a low ovarian reserve but high-quality eggs, her chance of successful IVF is high.